Freakwill/pyrimidine/paper/paper.md

 In a typical Python implementation, populations are initially defined as lists of individuals, with each individual represented by a chromosome composed of a list of genes.
 Creating an individual can be achieved utilizing either the standard library's array or the widely-used third-party library [numpy](https://numpy.org/).
 Following this, evolutionary operators are defined and applied to these structures.

-Our design concept transcends the ordinary and embraces a higher level of extensibility.
-We term this innovative approach "algebra-inspired Programming."
-It should not be confused with so-called algebraic programming, but it draws inspiration from its underlying principles.

 The table below provides a concise comparison between `pyrimidine` and several popular frameworks, such as [`DEAP`](https://deap.readthedocs.io/) [@fortin] and [`gaft`](https://github.com/PytLab/gaft), which have significantly influenced the design of `pyrimidine`.

 +-------------------+------------+----------+----------+----------+